Sigil Testing Specification

 Test Location

-test declarations are only valid in files under tests/.
+• in project mode, test declarations are only valid under tests/

 Test files are ordinary .sigil files and may also declare: